yenhsunlin/BH_in_NS/readme.md

 - `numpy`
 - `scipy`

 Missing any of them will result in error.
+We recommend Anaconda.

+### Tested enviroment

+- python 3.7.6
+- numpy 1.18.1
+- scipy 1.4.1

 ### Import the package
 The core files are contained in the folder named `dm2nsbh`, please put your jupyter notebook or python script together with `dm2nsbh` folder under the same path.